robinlau1981/SMC_Multi_Testing/README.md

     data_simulated.mat - Example data z (test statistics) and X (covariates)

 We have a paper describing the algorithm in details with its application for neural interaction detection with real data analysis.

+@inproceedings{liu2018sequential,

+  title={Sequential Monte Carlo Method for Bayesian Multiple Testing of Pairwise Interactions among Large Number of Neurons},

+  author={Liu, Bin and Vinci, Giuseppe and Snyder, Adam C and Kass, Robert E},

+  booktitle={2018 14th International Conference on Natural Computation, Fuzzy Systems and Knowledge Discovery (ICNC-FSKD)},

+  pages={1115--1121},

+  year={2018},

+  organization={IEEE}
+}

-If you use the code in your work, please cite our paper as follows
+If you use the code in your work, please cite the above paper.

-Bin Liu, Giuseppe Vinci, Adam C. Snyder, Matthew A. Smith and Robert E. Kass, A Sequential Scheme for Large Scale Bayesian Multiple Testing, submitted to SIGKDD 2017.
+Good luck!

+Bin